automl/mdp-playground/README.md

 The CSV stats files will be saved to the current directory and can be analysed in [`plot_experiments.ipynb`](plot_experiments.ipynb).

 ## Plotting
-To plot results from experiments, run `jupyter-notebook` and open [`plot_experiments.ipynb`](plot_experiments.ipynb) in Jupyter.
+To plot results from experiments, please be sure that you installed MDP Playground for production use manually (please see [here](#manual)) and then run `jupyter-notebook` and open [`plot_experiments.ipynb`](plot_experiments.ipynb) in Jupyter.
 There are instructions within each of the cells on how to generate and save plots.

-We have provided a sample set of CSVs you could use in the supplementary material.
-There correspond to experiments from the main paper used for the spider plots for continuous environments (Figure 3b).

 ## Documentation
 The documentation can be found at: https://automl.github.io/mdp-playground/